 Too many youth leaders go online the day before their program and frantically search for something that will work.
-One of the key skills you'll learn in your youth ministry degree program is the ability to delegate.
-When looking for the next youth pastor, focus on finding someone who can manage a much bigger vision than himself while serving in his church.
-Don't worry about trying to design your youth group as a successful group in another church, buying more technology, adding more events to your calendar, etc. If there is no spiritual growth, all of your efforts will be in vain.
+One of the most important skills you can learn in a youth ministry degree program is the ability to delegate.
+When looking for the next youth pastor, focus on finding someone who can manage a much bigger vision than themselves while serving in their church.
+Do not try to replicate the success of another church's youth group by buying more technology or adding more events to your calendar; if there is no spiritual growth, all of your efforts will be in vain.
 The best way to improve your impact on youth ministry is to deepen your commitment to prayer, both personally and programmatically.
 If you are in charge of your church's youth ministry, consider the tips mentioned here.

 Clearly communicate the direction in which the ministry is going so that your next youth pastor can help you get there.
 Seek advice from people who have experience in youth ministry, such as faculty members who teach youth ministry at CSU.
-It should come as no surprise, but the main characteristic of effective youth groups is an ongoing commitment to prayer.
-And this can help you take the guesswork out of youth ministry so you can focus on being the best youth leader you can be and creating the best program you can create.
-If your youth ministry doesn't give students the opportunity to be with the kind of friends they want, students won't stick around to participate in ministry programs, no matter how fun or creative they are.
+It should come as no surprise that prayer is one of the main characteristics of successful youth groups.
+This can help take the guesswork out of youth ministry so you can focus on being the best leader you can be and creating the best program possible.
+If your youth ministry does not provide students with the kind of friends they want, they will not stay around long enough to participate in any programs, no matter how fun or creative they may be.
 The simplest way to deepen your impact on youth ministry is to deepen your commitment to prayer, both personally and programmatically.

 I was reminded of this when I heard a testimony years ago about how to point in the right direction when preparing to build an effective youth ministry.
 Read on to learn more about how you can do this.